duarteocarmo/automation-post/report-automation-part-2.md

 $ rclone copy FILENAME remote:REMOTE_FOLDER_NAME
 ```

-We could do it from the command line, but why not use it from python?
-With the subprocess library, it's pretty straighforward:
+We could do it from the command line, but why do it from python?
+With the subprocess library, it's pretty straightforward:

 ```python